erwald/blog/posts/did-thedonald-win-turn-agains-fox-news-after-the-election.md

 - 85% sure that attitudes towards OANN improved after election; and
 - 54% sure that attitudes towards Newsmax deteriorated after election.

 Of course this is under all the previously stated assumptions, and the effect sizes involved look very small.
 "Deteriorated" and "improved" here include truly miniscule changes in attitudes (as well as substantial ones).
 There are very few comments about only Newsmax or only OANN before the election (N = 5 and N = 16 respectively, compared to N = 239 for Fox News).
 That's why the uncertainty bands are larger for those two.
-But most fatal is probably the iffiness of the sentiment analysis, which is noisy and has both false positives and false negatives.
+But most fatal is probably the dodginess of the sentiment analysis, which is noisy and has both false positives and false negatives.
 If I'd had more time, I would have considered labelling the data manually.
 But there it is.
 Make of all of this what you will.

 <div class="edit">
 <p>